 It is easy to make mistakes when you are learning to garden.
 There are a number of common herb gardening mistakes that we have all made at the beginning of our herb gardening experience.

 This post contains affiliate links, see my disclosure policy for more information.

 Starting an herb garden is a great way to add flavor to your foods or even just some decoration to your garden or home.

-If you are looking to set up a garden and never have before, then an herb garden is a great place to start because it’s fairly simple.
+If you are looking to set up a garden before, then an herb garden is a great place to start because it’s fairly simple.
 There are a few common mistakes people make when starting an herb garden that you should avoid.
-Such as:

 Starting from Seed